gigawhitlocks/emacs-configs/readme.md

 ### HTMLize

 htmlize prints the current buffer or file, as it would appear in Emacs, but in HTML!
-It's super cool and a comment
+It's super cool

 ```emacs-lisp
 (use-package htmlize)